 No JTS employee may discourage an individual from reporting misconduct covered by the Policy.
-Any JTS employee with any knowledge, whether from firsthand observation, having been confided in or having heard about it in some other fashion, of a violation of the Policy must report the incident, even if the actual victim of such discrimination or harassment is not interested in filing a formal complaint.
+Any JTS employee with any knowledge, whether from firsthand observation, having been confided in or having heard about it in some other fashion, of a violation of the Policy must report the incident, even if the actual victim of such discrimination or harassment is not interested in filing a complaint.
 Anyone who has been the victim of a crime may (but is not required to) initiate a complaint with the local police department as well as with JTS.
 Should an individual decide to file a complaint with the police, JTS will support such individuals in doing so.
 Regardless of whether such person wants to make a complaint to either JTS or the local police, he/she should promptly seek medical attention both to address his/her own health and to preserve potential evidence should he/she later decide to file charges or obtain a protective order.
 JTS can help guide a victim through the process of obtaining a judicial order of protection and/or JTS-issued "no contact" order.
 JTS and the police/legal system work independently from one another.
 Because the standards for finding a violation of criminal law are different from the standards in the Policy, criminal investigations or reports are not determinative of whether misconduct under the Policy has occurred.
-JTS will cooperate with police investigations but will not delay its investigation of a complaint in the absence of extenuating circumstances and will conduct its investigation simultaneously with any police/legal system investigation.
+Consistent with JTS's commitment to maintaining a safe and secure learning environment, and pursuant to New York state and federal law requirements, JTS shall promptly, efficiently, and thoroughly investigate any violent felony offense, occurring on JTS owned, operated, or controlled property as well as any report of a missing student.
+Such investigations shall be coordinated with local law enforcement agencies including, but not limited to, the NYPD.
+JTS's cooperation with amy law enforcement investigation will not delay its investigation of a complaint in the absence of extenuating circumstances and will conduct its investigation simultaneously with any police/legal system investigation.